smish003/CapstoneProject/README.md

 8. What was the other reason you missed a dose of your medication since March?
 9. What was the other reason you stopped working?
 10. Time

+### Phase-10(An Analysis of Cancer Data in the United States)

+In this phase, the dataset was cleaned using Microsoft Excel, as the only necessary modifications were reorganizing and restructuring the data for the purpose of the study.

+ # Data Analysis

+Data analysis is the methodical process of looking at and evaluating data with the intention of finding pertinent facts and insights that can guide decision-making.For firms trying to make data-driven decisions that can help them function more effectively and efficiently in today's business environment, data analysis is essential.
+Businesses can learn more about consumer behavior, market trends, operational inefficiencies, and other elements that affect their performance and bottom line by studying data.
+Utilizing this data can help businesses run more profitably, increase customer satisfaction, enhance product and service quality, and optimize operations.
+Organizations can make better judgments based on evidence rather than intuition with the aid of data analysis.

+To begin with data analysis,all the above mentioned dataset was first cleaned using Open Refine.
+Once the data was cleaned, it was uploaded to Tableau using the ***Connect to Data*** option and selecting ***Microsoft Excel*** as the file type.
+Several worksheets was been made to examine each dataset once it had been successfully uploaded, and it was then merged into a dashboard which consists of several worksheets.
+**Tableau**  *uses a workbook and sheet file structure, much like Microsoft Excel.
+A workbook contains sheets.
+A sheet can be a worksheet, a dashboard, or a story.*
+* **Worksheet -**  *It contains a single view along with shelves, cards, legends, and the Data and Analytics panes in its side bar.*
+* **Dashboard -**  *It is a collection of views from multiple worksheets.
+The Dashboard and Layout panes are available in its side bar.*
+* **Story -** *A story contains a sequence of worksheets or dashboards that work together to convey information.*
+*
+### An Analysis of California Hospitals: Cancer Surgery Volume, Hospital Characteristics, and Patients Leaving Against Medical Advice (AMA) in Fiscal Year 2019-20

+**Note -** *Above analysis was carried out using a combination of Phase-1, Phase-2, and Phase-3.*

+To begin analyzing the above data, the dataset was first cleaned using Open Refine and then uploaded to Tableau using Connect to Data Option and choosing  ***Microsoft Excel*** as a File Type.
+Several worksheets had been made to examine the dataset once it had been successfully uploaded, and it was then merged into a dashboard which consists of several worksheets.